Put-to/LearningDocker/README.md

 # LearningDocker
 This is a docker learning path.
 I may set it to public in the future.
-For this, I'll mainly use a Python Django app and a ReactJs app.
+For this, I'll mainly use a Python Django app.

 ### Why Docker?
 - Run apps anywhere